 When it comes to the Tiny Whoop class drones as well as the 250mm specification ones, the probability of these machines succumbing to crashes and accidents reduces a great deal.
 These drones end up getting their propellers damaged but their frames remain unharmed.

-Most of the drone races do not exceed the 5 minute limit.
-So, majority of the drones are designed to offer a flight time of about 5 minutes of rigorous racing and the battery tends to get drained out real quick.
+Most of the drone races do not exceed the 5-minute limit.
+So, the majority of the drones are designed to offer a flight time of about 5 minutes of rigorous racing and the battery tends to get drained out real quick.
+You can look into the best racing drones buyer guide for further details.

 Camera drones, on the other hand, fly at slower speeds and at lower elevations while offering flight durations of 15 to 20 minutes.